Exact and sampling methods for mining higher-order motifs in large hypergraphs: Introduction

 Independently on the underlying network model, all the algorithms for motif analysis involve the following steps: (i) counting the occurrences of each motif in an observed network, (ii) counting the occurrences of each motif in suitable randomizations of the observed network and (iii) evaluating the over- and under-expression of each motif.
-The problem of counting the frequency of each motif in a target large network is inherently computationally challenging, since it is equivalent to the problem of subgraph isomorphism, a well-known NP-complete problem.
-Moreover, the cost of this step is multiplied by the number of samples required to evaluate the configuration model.
-Thus, exact algorithms for motif analysis tend to scale very poorly when increasing the number of nodes considered for the patterns.
-While a variety of heuristics and strategies have been developed to cope with the complexity of exact computations, an alternative idea to speed up the computation, albeit sacrificing the quality of the solutions, is relying on approximated algorithms.
-In particular, sampling algorithms are now a common choice for the task of motif discovery.
+The problem of counting the frequency of each motif in a target large network is inherently computationally challenging since it is equivalent to the problem of subgraph isomorphism, a well-known NP-complete problem.
+Moreover, for the statistical evaluation of motif frequencies, the counting step is repeated on each sample of the randomized graph model.
+Thus, exact algorithms for motif analysis tend to scale very poorly with graph and pattern sizes.
+A common algorithm design pattern to speed up the computation, albeit sacrificing the quality of the solutions, is relying on approximated algorithms.
+In particular, sampling methods are a popular choice for the task of motif discovery.

 The increasing availability of large-scale real-world datasets with group interactions calls for the development of more efficient and usable algorithms for higher-order motif discovery.
-In this work, we build on our preliminary results on counting all the possible patterns of higher-order interactions involving a given number of nodes~\cite{lotito2021higher}, and propose: \begin{itemize} \item an exact algorithm for performing higher-order motif analysis with motifs involving $3$ and $4$ nodes, including efficiently solving the hypergraph isomorphism problem for small instances and efficiently constructing vertex-induced sub-hypergraphs; \item an approximated method based on hyperedge sampling that overcomes the scalability issues of the exact algorithm at the expense of only a very limited decrease of accuracy; \item the application of the approximated method to the study of higher-order motifs of order $5$ (which are generally intractable for exact algorithms) in a number of networks of interest. \end{itemize}
+In this work, we build on our preliminary results regarding counting all the possible patterns of higher-order interactions involving a given number of nodes~\cite{lotito2021higher}, and propose: \begin{itemize} \item an efficient exact algorithm for performing higher-order motif analysis with motifs involving $3$ and $4$ nodes, including efficiently solving the hypergraph isomorphism problem for small instances and constructing vertex-induced sub-hypergraphs; \item an approximated method based on hyperedge sampling that overcomes the scalability issues of the exact algorithm at the expense of only a very limited decrease of accuracy; \item the application of the approximated method to the study of higher-order motifs of order $5$ (which are generally intractable for exact algorithms) in several networks of interest. \end{itemize}

 This paper is organized as follows.
 In~\Cref{sec:related} we survey related work.
 In~\Cref{sec:preliminaries} we introduce basic definitions and formalize the problem of interest.
 In~\Cref{sec:algorithms} we outline our proposals for solving exactly the problem of higher-order motif discovery in hypergraphs.
 In~\Cref{sec:sampling} we propose a sampling algorithm for the same problem.
 In~\Cref{sec:eval} we evaluate our proposals.
 In~\Cref{sec:conclusion} we conclude the paper.